 Myth #12: “A lady named Jane Roe started it all.”

 Norma McCorvey, the real “Jane Roe” in Roe v.
-Wade, is now a Christian and an adamant speaker against abortion.
+Wade, passed away in February, 2017.
+However, she had become a Christian some years before her death, and an adamant speaker against abortion.
 Her book Won by Love (Thomas Nelson, 1997) reveals the truth behind the court case.
 In 1969, pregnant and desperate, she allowed herself to be manipulated by attorneys from a powerful women’s rights group that had been lobbying for legal abortion for some time.

 She admits lying that she was raped to cover up her shame of pregnancy, but thought the lawyer went into court just to get her, as an individual, a safe abortion at a legal medical facility.
 She wasn’t told her case was being used to get abortion legalized nationally.
 She didn’t know much of what went on in the courtroom.
 And she never even had the abortion.
 Roe v.
 Wade was based on a charade.

 Evidence such as presented here seems hard to deny, but people still downplay its value as somehow being drummed up by conservative extreme right-wingers.
 The testimonies, stories and books cited in this article have been communicated to numerous news outlets and organizations.
 The books are easily found in stores or on the Internet.
 Still, the secular media rarely jumps at the chance to tell about them, and people who come forward testifying against abortion often have had their reputations smeared by pro-choice activists.